 Posterior predictive check.
 The posterior predictive check reveals that the model is inadequate for predicting some key characteristics of the data.
-Figure 6(a) shows that the model predicts shorter times for reading the auxiliary verb when the correct response is given and longer times for reading the auxiliary verb when an incorrect answer is given.
+Figure 5(a) shows that the model predicts shorter times for reading the auxiliary verb when the correct response is given and longer times for reading the auxiliary verb when an incorrect answer is given.
 In other words, the model underestimates the retrieval time of the correct dependent and overestimates the retrieval time of the competitor NPs, or the timeout.
-Figure 6(b) also shows a slight misfit for the predicted accuracy: the model tends to underestimate the proportion of correct responses and to slightly overestimate the proportion of incorrect ones.
-Furthermore, Figure 6(c) reveals that the fit is especially poor for the second half of the quantiles.
+Figure 5(b) also shows a slight misfit for the predicted accuracy: the model tends to underestimate the proportion of correct responses and to slightly overestimate the proportion of incorrect ones.
+Furthermore, Figure 5(c) reveals that the fit is especially poor for the second half of the quantiles.

 Estimation of relevant parameters.
-The key parameters and relationships between parameters of the activation-based model are summarized in Figures 7(a) and (b).
-Figure 7(a) shows caterpillar plots of the posterior distributions for the rates of accumulation of evidence for each choice assuming an arbitrary threshold of 10.
+The key parameters and relationships between parameters of the activation-based model are summarized in Figures 6(a) and (b).
+Figure 6(a) shows caterpillar plots of the posterior distributions for the rates of accumulation of evidence for each choice assuming an arbitrary threshold of 10.
 In the activation-based model, these parameters represent the mean activation (together with a common additive constant) of the target, competitor NPs, and in the case of the failure option, the activation represents the speed of the timeout.
 As assumed by the activation-based model, the activation of the target is higher than the activation of the competitors and of the failure.
-The figure shows that the activations of the chunks fit the inequalities (9-10), which indicate that the correct chunk should receive more activation on average than the competitor chunks.
+The figure shows that the activations of the chunks fit the Equation (18), which indicates that the correct chunk should receive more activation on average than the competitor chunks.

-As shown by Figure 7(b) the evidence for the effect of interference on the activation of the target and competitor NPs is rather weak.
-There is very weak evidence for interference decreasing the activation of the target ($\hat{\beta} = -0.02, 95\%$ CrI = $[-0.06, 0.03], P(\hat{\beta} > 0) = 0.23$) as predicted by Equation (11).
-Furthermore, even though interference effects should increase the activation of both competitors according to Equation (12), there is weak evidence that this might be the case for one of the competitors ($\hat{\beta} = 0.09, 95\%$ CrI = $[-0.04, 0.22], P(\hat{\beta} > 0) = 0.91$) and virtually no evidence for the second competitor ($\hat{\beta} = 0.03, 95\%$ CrI = $[-0.13, 0.19], P(\hat{\beta} > 0) = 0.66$).
+Figure 6(b) shows the difference in activation for high and low interference for the target and the competitors.
+The figure shows that the posterior means and most of the probability mass of the effect of interference fit the predictions of Equations (17), i.e., interference lowers the activation of the target, and (19), i.e., interference raises the activation of the competitors.
+However, all the 95% CrIs include 0 as a plausible value; for the target: $\hat{\beta} = -0.03$, 95% CrI = [-0.12, 0.06], $P(\beta > 0) = 0.25$, for the first competitor: $\hat{\beta} = 0.18$, 95% CrI = [-0.06, 0.44], $P(\beta > 0) = 0.93$, and for the second competitor: $\hat{\beta} = 0.07$, 95% CrI = [-0.27, 0.38], $P(\beta > 0) = 0.66$.
+There is clearly a lot of uncertainty about the parameters' plausible values.
+While the posteriors do not clearly contradict the predictions of the model regarding the effect of interference, they do not bring much support either.

-Direct access model.
+Direct-access model.

 Posterior predictive check.
-The posterior predictive check reveals that, in contrast to the activation-based model, the direct access model is able to predict the main characteristics of the data fairly well.
-Figure 8(a) shows that the model is able to predict that reading times associated with correct responses are on average slower than the ones associated with incorrect ones, while Figure 8(b) shows that the model is able to predict fairly well the proportion of responses from the data.
-Furthermore, Figure 8(c) reveals that
+The posterior predictive check reveals that, in contrast to the activation-based model, the direct-access model is able to predict the main characteristics of the data fairly well.
+Figure 7(a) shows that the model is able to predict that reading times associated with correct responses are on average slower than the ones associated with incorrect ones, while Figure 7(b) shows that the model is able to predict fairly well the proportion of responses from the data.
+Furthermore, Figure 7(c) reveals that the fit is generally good for the entire distribution of reading times.